johnaceto/Magic8Ball/README.md

 Please direct all issues and sugguestions to the issues tab above.

-For all other inquiries, email johnaceto@rutgers.edu
+For all other inquiries, email john.aceto@rutgers.edu